DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ### Existing software

-The process described above is the typical approach taken by the NATO Joint Exercise Management Module ([JEMM](http://slideplayer.com/slide/7873364)).
+The process described above is the typical approach taken by the NATO Joint Exercise Management Module ([JEMM](http://slideplayer.com/slide/7873364)) (see Figure 8).
 It is a tool to support live exercises as well as table top exercises, from a few people to battalions.
 It puts a lot of emphasis on authorization management (*who can do what?*) during the creation of a scenario, and has a limited level of automation.
 For example, JEMM can connect to Outlook / Exchange Server to automatically create or receive email messages.
 Sending, though, is still a manual process.

 JEMM is available free of charge to military NATO members, i.e. to use it in a Trial, a military presence is required.

 ![JEMM exercise script example](img/jemm_exercise_script_example.png)

-Alternative commercial solutions exist too, such as [Exonaut](https://www.4cstrategies.com/exonaut-products/training-and-exercise-manager).
+Alternative commercial solutions exist too, such as [Exonaut](https://www.4cstrategies.com/exonaut-products/training-and-exercise-manager) (see Figure 9).
 They also aim at a military audience, and follow a similar approach.

 ![Exonaut timeline example](img/exonaut_example.png)